 Rasa joined the Forum in 2017.
 Before that she studied BA Social work in Vilnius University and did the Erasmus exchange in United Kingdom.
 After her bachelor studies she got funding from the European Voluntary Service program and volunteered in Armenia as an office assistant and animator in “Ognem Fund” for children with blood diseases.
 Later, returned to Lithuania and continued working as a project administrator in Lithuanian Social Research Center in Vilnius.
 After her contract ended, Rasa moved to Denmark where she graduated from Copenhagen University with a master degree in Religious science.
 At the Secretariat, Rasa assists with financial management tasks.

 Christina joined the Forum in 2018.
 She also completed an internship at the Forum Secretariat in 2016.
 She holds a Master’s degree in Interpreting from the University of Vienna and a Bachelor’s degree in Translation from the University of Leipzig, which included an exchange semester in Paris.
 During her studies, Christina worked as a teaching assistant for German language and culture in Astana / Kazakhstan and was a trainee at the Friedrich-Ebert foundation in Kyiv.
 She carried out youth projects for Memorial Deutschland e.V. and was a volunteer at Memorial St. Petersburg.
 Christina is responsible for the re-granting programmes within the Forum, such as the Partnership Projects and the Study Tours.
-Being part of the Legal Dialogue team, she also coordinates the LD Travel Grants programme.
+She also develops and coordinates the Gender Programme of the Forum HERstory.

 Before joining the Forum, Anna worked as Russia Director at Human Rights Watch.
 She has over 15 years of experience in working on civil society and human rights in the Eurasia region.
 Ms. Sevortian was Galina Starovoitova Fellow at the Wilson Center in Washington, DC, and Deputy Director of the Centre for the Development of Democracy and Human Rights in Moscow, Russia.
 Over the years, she contributed to 40 research and evaluation projects and publications in Russian and English.
 Anna holds Mid-Career MPA from Harvard Kennedy School and a degree in journalism from the Moscow State University.
 As the Forum Executive Director, Anna is responsible for the overall management, development and representation of the organisation at all levels.